glv/rspec-unit/README.md

       # ...
     end

-Each instance of `Rspec::Unit::TestCase` is equivalent to a rspec `describe` block, so it can also include `it` blocks, `before` and `after` blocks, and nested `describe` blocks.
+Each instance of `Rspec::Unit::TestCase` is equivalent to an Rspec `describe` block, so it can also include `it` blocks, `before` and `after` blocks, and nested `describe` blocks.
 Test methods and `it` blocks can contain either assertions or `should` expressions.  `test` blocks (as found in Rails 2.x) also work.

-Additionally, assertions can be used inside ordinary rspec examples.
+Additionally, assertions can be used inside ordinary Rspec examples.

 ## Rationale

+I originally wrote test/unit compatibility for Micronaut, a lightweight Rspec clone by Chad Humphries.
+Micronaut has been rolled into Rspec as the core of Rspec 2, and I was able to move the test/unit compatibility over with minimal changes.

-The point of this gem is not that I think test/unit is a better way to write tests than the RSpec style.
-I admit that I'm a TDD oldtimer who sees RSpec as mostly a cosmetic (rather than fundamental) change, but that doesn't mean it's not an important change.
+The point of this gem is not that I think test/unit is a better way to write tests than the Rspec style.
+I admit that I'm a TDD oldtimer who sees Rspec as mostly a cosmetic (rather than fundamental) change, but that doesn't mean it's not an important change.
 My curmudgeonly nature has its limits, and I do find specs a big improvement.

 So why rspec-unit?
 Three reasons:

-1. I wanted to show off the generality of Rspec's architecture.
+1. I wanted to show off the generality of Micronaut's (and now Rspec's) architecture.
-   On the surface, Rspec might not seem all that compelling (since it's basically an RSpec work-alike).
-But it's really a fantastic tool; it's just that the
-   [innovation is all under the hood][uth], in a way that makes it easy to change the surface aspects.
 I hope rspec-unit can serve as an example for anyone who wants to experiment with new ways of expressing tests and specs on top of Rspec.
-2. Many projects with existing test/unit test suites might want to benefit from Rspec's [metadata goodness][metadata], or begin a gradual, piecemeal change to an RSpec style.
+2. Many projects with existing test/unit test suites might want to benefit from the [metadata goodness][metadata] in Rspec 2, or begin a gradual, piecemeal change to an Rspec style.
 That's pretty easy to do with rspec-unit.
 3. Even when writing specs and examples, I frequently encounter cases where an assertion is more expressive than a `should`